Keshav-iitm/transliteration_RNN/README.md

 - `--dropout`
 #Produces animation for connectivity and displays the weights at each generating steps.
 #Provides animations for 3 different samples.
 Can be argparsed for different cell_types too.
+#Also gives connectivity images which can be used for additional visualisations.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 🖼️ WandB Instructions: